mootoday/www-mootoday-com/src/content/blog/how-to-use-svelte-for-your-google-docs-add-on/index.md

 ## Introduction

-I recently found myself in a situation where I needed a Google Docs add-on to help with authoring my upcoming book, **[Cloud Native Web Development](https://gumroad.com/mikenikles)**.
+I recently found myself in a situation where I needed a Google Docs add-on to help with authoring my upcoming book.

 If you're not familiar with these add-ons, they are "customized extensions of G Suite productivity applications such as Gmail, Google Sheets and Google Docs."
 You can learn more by reading [the official documentation](https://developers.google.com/gsuite/add-ons/overview).